-REQUIREMENTS UNITS MEDA 120 Medical Terminology I 3 MEDA 121 Medical Terminology II 3 MEDA 135 Clinical Procedures I 2 MEDA 135L Clinical Procedures I Laboratory 11/2 MEDA 136 Medical Laboratory Procedures 21/2 MEDA 136L Medical Laboratory Procedures Laboratory 1 MEDA 145 Understanding Human Diseases 2 MEDA 150 Pharmacology for Medical Assistants 11/2 MEDA 210L Clinical Externship 21/2 In addition, select three units from the following list: BOS 44+ Skill Building for Keyboarders 1 BOS 120 Computer Keyboarding 1 CIS 110 Introduction to Computer Information Systems 3 CIS 101 Introduction to Personal Computers and Operating Systems 11/2 CIS 117 Introduction to Database Design and Programming 11/2 CIS 118 Introduction to Spreadsheet Design 11/2 CIS 126 Introduction to Windows 11/2 MEDA 126 Medical Office Computers - MediSoft 2 MEDA 126L Medical Office Computers - MediSoft Laboratory 1/2 This is a self-pace d course that may be waived by passing a proficiency test and is applied
+UNITS

+l Terminology I 3

+l Terminology II 3

+Procedures I 2

+Procedures I Laboratory 1.5

+I Laboratory Procedures 2.5

+l Laboratory Procedures Laboratory 1

+tanding Human Diseases 2

+acology for Medical Assistants 1.5

+l Externship 2.5

+its from the following:

+ilding for Keyboarders 1

+ter Keyboarding 1

+ction to Computer Information Systems 3

+ction to Personal Computers and Operating Systems 1.5

+ction to Database Design and Programming 1.5

+ction to Spreadsheets 1.5

+ction to Windows 1.5

+l Office Computers - MediSoft 2

+l Office Computers - MediSoft Laboratory .5

+22

+that may be waived by passing a proficiency test and is a applied

+nievement only.

-- This is a self-paced course that may be waived by passing a proficiency test and is applied toward the Certificate of Achievement only. - 40 wam proficiency required.
-Proof of proficiency must be submitted to the Admissions and Records Office for graduation.
-Course can be taken four times. - Clinical Externship prerequisites: MEDA 135, 135L, and 120 or 121 must be completed. + Applied toward the Certificate of Achievement only.
+40 wam proficiency required.
+Proof of proficiency must be submitted to the Admissions

+uation.
+Course can be taken four times.

+Clinical Externship - prerequisites: MEDA 135, 135L, and 120 or 121 must be completed.

+uation.
+Course can be taken four times.

++ Applied toward the Certificate of Achievement only.